glowstonelabs/hub/README.md

 # Hub Plugin for Minecraft 1.21.3

-Welcome to the **Hub Plugin** project!
-This plugin is designed to create a smooth, feature-rich, and aesthetically pleasing hub experience for your Minecraft server.
-Built for Minecraft version **1.21.3**, it ensures compatibility with the latest game updates and provides a modern toolkit for server administrators.
+Welcome to **Hub Plugin**, a feature-packed plugin designed to elevate your Minecraft hub experience!
+With sleek features, intuitive management tools, and full customization, this plugin is perfect for any server looking to create an engaging and polished hub for players.

+> **Note**: This project is under active development.
+Contributions are encouraged!
+Feel free to fork or open a pull request.

 ---